2025 Solar Incentives Guide for Brookhaven, MS - Tax Credits & Rebates

 Can I use a combination of solar and another type of renewable energy to power my home?

-Yes, you can use multiple types of renewable energy to power your home — for example, a combination of geothermal and solar.
+Yes, you can employ multiple types of renewable energy to power your home, such as a combination of solar and geothermal.
 You can also combine renewable energy generation with a backup source of non-renewable energy.
-You should discuss your proposed plan with your local Brookhaven solar panel installer, to make sure you know what you'll need and what types of incentives you may or may not qualify for.
+Be sure to discuss your proposed plan with your local Brookhaven solar installation expert, so that you understand what you'll need and what incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.